FairSHAP: Preprocessing for Fairness Through Attribution-Based Data Augmentation: Preliminaries

 Since Shapley value can only be applied to individual instances for feature attribution based on the output results, we consider combining it with individual fairness measures rather than group fairness measures.
 This approach is more suitable for analyzing single instances and enhances the focus on and evaluation of individual fairness, while also providing a means to further mitigate potential biases inherent in group fairness measures.

 This approach allows us to leverage both the original data and background data to select feature values that can effectively reduce biases in the training set.
-In previous work, \citet{bian2023increasing} proposed a critical individual fairness measure, and we show the \gls{dr} ($L_\text{DR}$) as follows:
+In previous work, \citet{bian2023increasing} proposed a critical individual fairness measure named \emph{discriminative risk (\gls{dr})}, and we show it (denoted as $L_\text{DR}$) as follows: